My Cheatsheets

 }

 The state argument represents the current state of the component, and the action argument is an object that describes what happened and may contain additional data.
-The reducer function decides how to update the state based on the action type and returns the new state, which React then uses to update the component1.
+The reducer function decides how to update the state based on the action type and returns the new state, which React then uses to update the component.